-As a licensed physical therapist, Catherine is able to use yoga therapeutically as part of holistic assessment and treatment that addresses the physical and subtle bodies (mind, emotions and energy.)
-Yoga therapy provided by a healthcare professional can be considered part of the medical plan of care and as such, is subject to state and federal laws regulating healthcare.
-In the state of Illinois does not require a referral for physical therapy, but individual health insurance plans may require a MD referral or pre-authorization.
+As a licensed physical therapist, Dr. Lewan is able to use yoga therapeutically as part of holistic assessment and treatment plan.
+Yoga therapy provided by a healthcare professional can be considered part of the medical plan of care and as such, is subject to state and federal laws regulating healthcare and applicable health insurance regulations.
+The state of Illinois does not require a referral for physical therapy, but individual health insurance plans may require a MD referral or pre-authorization.

 Yoga therapy as a wellness service

 Yoga therapy can also stand alone as a means of enhancing wellness, preventing symptoms of injury or dis-ease, or acting as a complement to medical treatments.
 Yoga therapy certification requires extensive training beyond yoga teacher training requirements.
-As a certified yoga therapist, Dr. Lewan collaborates with her clients to create an individualized yoga practice to help her clients reach their goals.
-A referral is not needed for yoga therapy as a service provided outside a medical plan of care.
+As a certified yoga therapist, Dr. Lewan collaborates with her clients to create an individualized yoga practice based on their unique needs, goals and preferences.

 For more information on yoga therapy, contact Catherine or visit the International Association of Yoga Therapists.